 It’s important to realize that terpenes are medically beneficial.
 They are helpful to individuals seeking relief from pain or illness.
 Inflammation may also be relieved through the use of the right cannabis terpenes.

-According to Russo’s aforementioned research, terpenes may also treat a number of medical issues such as anxiety and depression, addiction, cancer, and even bacterial infections.
-And thanks to the rise of essential oils, the general public’s attention have learned more about the benefits of cannabis terpenes.
+According to Russo’s aforementioned research, terpenes may also help treat a number of medical issues such as anxiety and depression, addiction, cancer, and even bacterial infections.
+Thanks to the rise of essential oils, the general public’s attention have learned more about the benefits of cannabis terpenes.

 The assorted terpenes provide unique smells and tastes.
 The aroma of the common Myrcene is earthy and herbal.
 Limonene (as you may expect) is citrusy.
 Pinene is (you guessed it) pine.
 And Linalool is floral, spicy, and a little citrusy too.
-Think about the flavor profiles you enjoy before deciding on which cannabis terpene to purchase.
+Think about the flavor profiles you enjoy before deciding on which cannabis strain or concentrates to purchase.

 Which Terpene Is Best?